 We empower villagers to develop their own waste solutions.

-We are running a 6-month program, with monthly workshops and mentoring visits in 4 villages, with the plan to expand to another 4 villages.
-As per the attached 6-month program, the workshops would cover topics such as:
+We aim to run a 6-month programme of workshops and mentoring in 4 villages with supportive follow-up over a further 6 months.
+We plan to expand to other villages using their experience.
+The workshops would cover topics such as:

 - Managing waste for your village’s health, wealth and future